Josef3110/stakepool_python_tools/README.md

 ```

 These additional scripts use cardano-cli and therefore a complete node running in the background is required.

+# claim rewards and change parameters of your pool

+... tbd ...

+# support development

 If you have any questions then please [send me an email](mailto:askJoe@adapool.at).